BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ## Summary

+In this article, we demonstrated how to implemet a python proxy scraper.
+A proxy scraper is a tool that allows you to access and extract data from websites that are not hosted on your own website.
+This can be useful for a variety of reasons, such as exploring a website that you can't access or for verifying the authenticity of a website.
-In this article, we demonstrated how to scrape and utilize free proxies.
-Nevertheless, free easy proxy servers will quickly get flagged since too many people use them.
+Nevertheless, free proxy servers will quickly get flagged since too many people use them.

 For more reliable service we recommend paid residential proxy servers that [Bright Data](https://brightdata.grsm.io/ntzo6z21fa32) provides.
 Formerly known as Luminaty the third-party service has a well-written api documentation for python that you can use to manage your proxies.